The Chef Knife Showdown: The Santoku Knife vs. The Chef’s Knife

 Knife Knowledge 101: The Best Knife for Cutting up the Meats

-The chef’s knife may also be the right choice when cutting through dense ingredients like melons, squashes and other fall vegetables, while the Santoku should be your go-to for recipes that call for thinly sliced and perfectly uniform ingredients (think ratatouille).
+The chef’s knife may also be the right choice when cutting through large and/or dense ingredients like melons, squashes and other fall vegetables, while the Santoku should be your go-to for recipes that call for thinly sliced and perfectly uniform ingredients.